-Mick Jagger and Keith Richards on Mick’s first performances
+Rolling Stones quotes: Mick Jagger and Keith Richards recall Mick’s beginnings as a live performer

 Mick: “I used to play Saturday night shows with all these different little groups.
 If I could get a show, I would do it.
 I used to do mad things – you know, I used to go and do these shows and go on my knees and roll on the ground – when I was 15, 16 years old.
 And my parents were extremely disapproving of it all.
 Because it was just not done.
 This was for very low-class people, remember.
 Rock and roll singers weren’t educated people…